Equivariant Spectral Flow and Equivariant $\eta$-invariants on Manifolds With Boundary: Equivariant Maslov index

 \section{Equivariant Maslov index}

-In this section, we discuss an equivariant analog of Maslov indices of Lagrangian paths \textit{ala} Kirk-Lesch \cite{kirk2000eta}.
-Let $\cH'$ be the model $H$-module Hilbert space as above and let $\gamma : \cH' \to \cH' $ be an unitary map satisfying \eqref{eq:gamma1}.
+In this section, we discuss an equivariant analog of Maslov indices of Lagrangian paths \textit{\`{a} la} Kirk-Lesch \cite{15}.
+Let $\cH'$ be the model $H$-module Hilbert space as above and let $\gamma: \cH' \to \cH' $ be a unitary map satisfying \eqref{eq:gamma1}.
 If we consider a symplectic form on $\cH'$ defined by $\omega(x,y)= \langle x, \gamma y \rangle,$ then the triple $(\cH',\langle,\rangle,\gamma)$ forms a Hermitian symplectic Hilbert space.

 \begin{definition} Given a Hermitian symplectic Hilbert space $(\cH',\langle,\rangle,\gamma),$ define the set of Lagrangian subspaces of $\cH'$ by

 \end{definition}

 \begin{remark} The image of any orthogonal projection $P$ on $\cH'$ satisfying the condition $\gamma P\gamma^*=\id -P$ is a Lagrangian subspace.
 Hence, $\cL(\cH')$ is non-empty.
 Moreover, $\Gr_h(\cH')$ can be identified with $\cL(\cH')$ by The $h$-action on each $\cL$ is induced by the restriction of $\cH'.$ This means that each Lagrangian $\cL$ is naturally an $h$-subspace. \end{remark}